kkanto/ProjectGRADTestPath/README.md

-# ProjectGRADTestPath
+# gradle_template
-This is ProjectGRADTestPath
+This is testow2o12345